zaggo/PleasantTranslate/README.md

 ![Settings](readmeAssets/p2.png)

-Currently it's possible to select the following laguages as `Source Language`: `English`, `German`, `French`, `Swedish`, `Dutch`.
+Currently it's possible to select the following languages as `Source Language`: `English`, `German`, `French`, `Swedish`, `Dutch`.
 (It's relatively easy to extend this list as long as the translation service and Apple's NaturalLanguage SDK support the language.
 See the source code or contact me for more information).

 Supported translation services are currently `DeepL` and `Google Translate`.
 You must have at least one API Key from the chosen translation service!
 I strongly recommend `DeepL` as translation service.